Swansea City

 Buying tickets – when, where, how and how much

 Tickets go on general sale up to four weeks before each game.
-Swansea are one of the first clubs to offer In-App ticketing for individual matches as well as season tickets, available from the App Store and Google Play.
+Swansea were one of the first clubs to offer In-App ticketing for individual matches as well as season tickets, available from the App Store and Google Play.
 Note that there there are no charging points at the stadium, so make sure your phone has enough power.

-Admission is £25 in most areas of the ground, £15 for over-60s and students, £12.50 for under-16s.
+Admission is £28-£30 in most areas of the ground, £18 for over-60s and students, £13 for under-16s.
+Hospitality packages are also available, accessible with a modest upgrade for ticket-holders for cup and friendly fixtures.

 what to buy